AUDIO

 Elizabeth Banks’ My Body, My Podcast, from Audible Originals Studio

-Rachel is an Associate Producer on the highly-rated podcast created by actress Elizabeth Banks for Audible, released in June 2021.
+Rachel was an Associate Producer on the highly-rated podcast created by actress Elizabeth Banks for Audible, released in June 2021.

 From the show description: “In My Body, My Podcast, Banks seamlessly mixes autobiography and information to create an open space to talk about all things sex and sexuality.
 Throughout, you’ll hear personal stories from Banks’ life – her traumatic first period, an inappropriate meeting with a Hollywood agent, watching a PBS documentary at age eight that showed sperm swimming toward an egg inside a real human body.
 In telling these stories, Banks unearths important and difficult questions: Why are young people separated by gender during sex ed?
 What is intimate justice?
 How do women take control of their pleasure?
 Can we break the cycle of generational shame?
 And how on earth do we talk to kids and young people about all of this?”